 - Vigorously negotiating with insurers to try to reach a settlement that pays you fair and full compensation for your losses.

 - Pursuing your case in court if that is what’s necessary to get justice for you

-Do not wait to get the legal advice you need.
-Contact our Durham car accident attorneys today for a free consultation on your injury claim.
+Be sure to get the legal advice you need.
+Contact our car accident lawyer today for a free initial consultation on your personal injury claim.

-Pursuing Fair Compensation in a Car Accident Claim
+Pursuing Fair Compensation in a Durham Car Crash Claim

-- Long-term care expenses, if you suffer permanent disabilities or other chronic health conditions because of your injuries
+- Long-term care medical expenses if you suffer permanent disabilities or other chronic health conditions because of your injuries.

 - Loss of wages or income when you miss work during your recovery

 - Loss of future earning capacity if you cannot return to your pre-accident job because of permanent disabilities